afterroe_logo_rgb

 Are there legal protections for babies born alive following a botched abortion in my state?

-Failure to take all reasonable steps to preserve the life and health of the live born person shall subject the responsible party or parties to Maine law governing homicide, manslaughter and civil liability for wrongful death and medical malpractice.
-22 M.R.S.A. §1594:
+Failure to take all reasonable steps to preserve the life and health of the live born child shall subject the responsible party or parties to Maine law governing homicide, manslaughter, civil liability for wrongful death, and medical malpractice.
+22 M.R.S.A. §1594.

 Safety & Health of Women